the fp is region-hotels

 Where to stay in Kenya

-Youth Hostels: There are several youth hostels in Kenya, but they are very basic and tend to be used by local student or church groups.
-Backpacker lodges cater to tourists and are found around the country.
+Youth Hostels: There are several youth hostels in Kenya, but they are very basic and tend to be used by the local students or church groups.
+Backpacker lodges cater to tourists can be found around the country.

-Self-catering: Along the coast and on farms in the Rift Valley, there is a number of self-catering accommodation options to rent.
+Self-catering: Along the coast and on farms in the Rift Valley, there are self-catering accommodation options to rent.
 These vary from rustic bungalows to lavish villas.
-Most have staff to help with cooking and cleaning. (www.kenyaholidayhomes.com).
+Most have staff to help with cooking and cleaning.